cserl-iitb/bootcamp2022/warmup/linux/README.md

 ## Getting Familiar With Linux

-The goal of this part of the assignment is to get familiar with common (Linux) tools, <code>/proc</code> filesystem in Linux and process behaviour information, monitoring and control.
+The goal of this part of the assignment is to get familiar with common (Linux) commands, <code>/proc</code> filesystem in Linux and process behaviour information, monitoring and control.

 In Ubuntu, login and launch the command prompt (aka Terminal). **CTRL + ALT + T** is the keyboard shortcut, or you can search for **Terminal** by clicking on the Show Applications button in the bottom-left corner.